A Saint Who Levels Up Through Necromancy

 — Thwack!

-Yujin didn’t miss the opening, advancing the zombies fast to press in close.
+Yujin didn’t miss the opening, pressing the zombies in fast and close.

 Yujin gave his zombies their orders, then kicked off the ground and sprinted with everything he had.

-“I, Zerkaden, am not so weak as to fall to mere zombies like these.”“Yeah.
-You’re not.”
+“I, Zerkaden, am not so weak as to fall to mere zombies like these.”

 A little more and I can break free.